Residential Fridges In Boondocking RVs - Updated Summer 2017

 Yes, if your system is suitable.
 The primary issue for boondocking is almost always energy consumption.
 So the best way I can answer this question is to provide some real-world numbers.
 Hopefully that will create a meaningful reference:

-I recently plugged our fridge into the Kill-a-Watt and let it record data for 3 days.
-During this time the weather was sunny, highs around 78 and lows around 48 (southern Utah winters!).
-We make all our meals at home and have been playing with smoothies a lot recently, so the fridge was opened about 20 times each day, and the freezer 3 or 4 times.
-Also, one day we bought groceries, so it was open for a while as we put those away.
+Using our Kill-a-Watt meter, I've measured energy consumption of our fridge in different weather conditions.
+We make all our meals at home and are heavy snackers, so the fridge gets opened about 20 times each day, and the freezer 3 or 4 times.
+I also include one day that we buy groceries, so the fridge is open for a while as we put those away.
 Here’s the results: